Matrix Correlators as Discrete Volumes of Moduli Space I: Recursion Relations, the BMN-limit and DSSYK: Moduli space of Riemann surfaces: a tale of three volumes

 \subsection{Riemann surfaces and their volumes}

 We can now move on to a more intricate example that exhibits all the features discussed above: the moduli space of Riemann surfaces, its different models, and the corresponding notions of volume.

-The complex-geometric model is the moduli parameterizing complex structures up to biholomorphism, denoted simply by $\M_{g,n}$ and often called the moduli space of complex curves (see \cite{GL25} for a physics oriented account on the subject):
+The ``complex-geometric model'' is the moduli space parameterizing complex structures up to biholomorphism, denoted simply by $\M_{g,n}$ and called the moduli space of complex curves (see \cite{GL26} for a physics oriented account on the subject):

-As in the toy example above, there are two additional different but meaningful models one can consider of the same moduli space, which depend on the additional data of boundary lengths $L_1,\ldots,L_n \in \R_+$: \begin{itemize} \item The moduli space of \emph{hyperbolic metrics} with geodesic boundaries, modulo isometry:
+As in the toy example above, there are two different but meaningful models one can consider of the same moduli space, which depend on the additional data of boundary lengths $L_1,\ldots,L_n \in \R_+$: \begin{itemize} \item The ``smooth model'': the moduli space of \emph{hyperbolic metrics} with geodesic boundaries up to isometry:

-\item The moduli space of \emph{Strebel graphs} (also known as metrized ribbon graphs), modulo isometry:
+\item The ``combinatorial model'': the moduli space of \emph{Strebel graphs} (also known as metrized ribbon graphs) up to isometry:

 \end{itemize} The reason why these spaces are isomorphic follows from two classical theorems due to Riemann and Strebel.
 The first, the \emph{uniformization theorem}, asserts that for every complex structure there exists a unique hyperbolic metric with prescribed geodesic boundary lengths.
 The second, \emph{Strebel's theorem}, guarantees that for each complex structure there exists a unique Strebel differential with prescribed residues.